-What was Bil'am referring to when he said "Lo Ish Keil Viyechazev"?
+What did Bil'am mean to when he said "Lo Ish Keil Viyechazev"?

-Rashi: He was referring to Hashem's promise to bring them to the land of the seven nations of Cana'ani and to inherit it, and Balak wants to kill them all in the desert!
+Rashi: 'Hashem swore to bring them to the land of the seven Cana'ani nations and to inherit it, and you think to kill them in the desert'?!

-Rashbam: He was referring to the B'rachah that Hashem had conferred upon Yisrael earlier in the day, 1 from which He would not withdraw seeing as Yisrael had certainly not sinned in the interim, so why should He retract?
+Rashbam: He is not a person, to retract so soon from the B'rachah that He conferred upon Yisrael earlier in the day, 1 bearing in mind that Yisrael had not sinned in the interim.

 See Pasuk 10.